giubbas/ga-project-4/README.md

 <div>
 <img src="readme-images/challenge-filters.png">
 </div>
-This is the fucntion that made the filters work together.
+This is the function that made the filters work together.

 ---

 ## Key learnings
 - **I learnt a lot about React, I feel more confident with it.**
-- **I understood much better the authentication process.**
+- **I understood the authentication process.**
-- **I learnt that I need more planning for the style part, because in a project like this there are so much things to style, more than I expected.**
+- **I learnt that I need more planning for the style part, because in a project like this there are so many things to style, more than I expected.**

 ## Potential future features
 - **Make the app responsive**